mozilla-services/heka/docs/source/configuration.rst

 - ticker_interval (uint):
     The number of seconds to wait between runnning `command`.
-In cases where the program is designed to run continuously this is irrelevant, and FailOnTimeout should be false.
+In cases where the program is designed to run continuously this is irrelevant, and `fail_on_timeout` should be false.
 Default is 15 seconds.
 - stdout (bool):
     Capture stdout from `command`.
 Defaults to true.
 - stderr (bool):
     Capture stderr from `command`.
 Defaults to false.
 - tolerate_failures (bool):
-    Prevents ProcessInput from stopping due to command failure.
+    When true this prevents a ProcessInput from stopping due to command failure.
+    Default is false.
 - fail_on_timeout (bool):
-    A timeout condition is when `command` has not exited before the next `tick_interval`.
+    A timeout condition occurs when `command` has not exited before the next `tick_interval`.
 If `fail_on_timeout` is true then ProcessInput will treat a timeout as a failure.
-Defaults to true.
+If set to false command execution will be postponed and attempted again at the next tick.
+Default is false.
 - environment ([]string):
     Used to set environment variables before `command` is run.
-Defaults to nil, which uses the current process's environment.
+Default is nil, which uses the heka process's environment.
 - directory (string):
     Specifies the working directory of Command.
-Defaults to the directory where the program resides.
+Default is the directory where the program resides.
 - decoder (string):
     Name of the decoder instance to send messages to.
 Default is to inject